Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 Most comparison sites lump brokers together, as they don’t have an in-depth knowledge of how investors think about counterparty exposure and products.
 Most of the websites are also conflicted, often promoting brokers with the highest-earning commissions.
 We take a more professional angle.
 How would an institutional investor categorise them?

-Discover the Bankeronwheels.com Broker Classification System developed internally by our team.
+Discover Banker on Wheels Broker Classification System developed internally by our team based on our professional experience.

-It’s your blueprint for navigating the brokerage landscape, though remember, not all fit neatly into boxes, and your locale might tweak the game.
+It’s our conceptual blueprint for navigating the European brokerage landscape, though remember, not all brokers fit neatly into the 5 boxes.

 KEY TAKEAWAYS

-• Traditional Brokerage Arm Of A Bank – like HSBC or BNP Paribas, which are integral to global financial system.
-These brokers offer reliability due to their banking affiliation, but are high cost, and often don’t have depth of products as they are non-core to Bank.
+- Traditional Brokerage Arm Of A Bank – like HSBC, Lloyds or SocGen are integral to global financial system.
+These brokers offer reliability due to their banking affiliation, but often at a higher cost, and may not have the depth of products as they are non-core to Bank.

-• Direct Brokers Backed By A Banking Group – like Fineco, Boursobank, Fortuneo, are digital direct-to-consumer leaders, offer banking group affiliation – often with digital banking services – and the benefits of lower costs.
+- Bank-Backed Fintechs – like Fineco, Boursobank, Fortuneo orn Consorsbank are digital-first direct-to-consumer leaders, offer banking group affiliation – often with digital banking services – and the benefits of lower costs.

-• Tier 1 Pure Players – like Swissquote or SAXO may hold banking licenses, but focus primarily on brokerage services.
+- Tier 1 Pure Play Platforms – like Interactive Brokers, Swissquote or SAXO may hold banking licenses, but focus primarily on brokerage services.
 Banking is non-core, and they are typically not owned by a Bank.
 They offer competitive rates, and in-depth products.
 Some in this category – like Interactive Brokers – may be listed on a Stock Exchange and/or rated by a Rating Agency.

-• Tier 3 Brokers – like eToro focus on expensive and speculative products like CFDs and cryptocurrencies, lack core ETF offerings for long-term investors, and potentially operate under less stringent regulatory oversight.
-For us, they are a no-go.
+- Speculative Platforms or Tier 3 Brokers – like eToro focus on expensive and speculative products like CFDs and cryptocurrencies, lack core ETF offerings for long-term investors, and potentially operate under less stringent regulatory oversight.
+For us and most long term investors, they are a no-go.

 Our broker Classification system